 So you’re pregnant or have decided to start a family with your significant other — whichever it is, congratulations!
-Pregnancy is a beautiful journey, and while you should definitely enjoy every moment of it, there are a few measures to be mindful of to ensure you and your baby remain healthy.
+Pregnancy in Singapore is a beautiful journey, and while you should definitely enjoy every moment of it, there are a few measures to be mindful of to ensure you and your baby remain healthy.

 As a gynaecologist in Singapore, I often receive questions from mothers-to-be and couples who are trying to conceive.
 Hence, I’ve decided to put together this comprehensive guide on the most frequently asked questions as well as some tips to hopefully ease the worries of every couple, no matter which stage of their pregnancy journey they’re at.

-In my complete guide to pregnancy below, I cover all you need to know pre, during and post-pregnancy in Singapore.
+In my complete guide to pregnancy below, I cover all you need to know about pre, during and post-pregnancy in Singapore.

 What are some good habits to practice for pregnancy in Singapore?

 Many think that all precautions are only practiced during pregnancy; however, if you’re trying to conceive, there are some measures that are good to take even before the pregnancy.
 As a general rule of thumb, here are some tips when trying for pregnancy:

 While education and career advancements have provided many opportunities for young individuals in Singapore, more couples are pushing back family planning.
 In Singapore, the age-specific fertility rate has been rising for females aged 30-34 years, as compared to years ago when fertility rates were highest among females aged 25-29 years.
 Age-specific fertility rate refers to the number of live-births born to females of a specific age group.
 The older you get, the harder it is to conceive; fertility declines immensely from 35 years old.
 Furthermore, chances of pregnancy complications and genetic abnormalities also increase.
 The ideal age to try for pregnancy is between 20-24 years of age.